roylines/node-angular-rest/README.md

 ```

 The myServices Task will, by default, now support get, save, query, remove and delete.
 The
-required endpoints can simply be routed via express by using the angular-resource module:
+required endpoints can simply be routed via express by using the angular-rest module:

 First create a task.js with the following details:
 ```javascript